Spring Awakening (musical): Proposed film adaptation

 In April 2009, McG was announced as the director for the film adaptation.
 In 2010, lyricist-librettist Steven Sater told Playbill that a film version of Spring Awakening could begin production in Europe in the spring of 2013.
 In 2012, Duncan Sheik told Broadwayworld.com that the movie was in development, but not everything was in place yet.
 In March 2014, Sheik revealed to U-T San Diego that the movie would include a new song.
+In 2020, Academy Award nominated filmmaker Luca Guadagnino expressed his interest in the project in an interview even mentioning that he had discussed a potential adaptation with Sater.
+As of December 2024, 15 years after the original announcement, no such film has been produced.
+Steven Sater has made pleas to film executives via social media to continue the development.